vegaprotocol/documentation/versioned_docs/version-v0.71/api/graphql/generated.md

 This documentation has been automatically generated from the GraphQL schema.

+Try out queries and learn the structure with the [GraphQL playground ↗](https://darling.network/graphql/playground)

 Use the docs in the sidebar to find out how to use the schema:

 - **Allowed operations**: queries and mutations.